-The money raised is spent on important school resources, including our excellent minibuses.
-At the moment we are raising about £42,000 per year, which makes a real difference to the equipment we are able to provide.
+The money raised is spent on important school resources, including our IT provision and our minibuses.
+At the moment we are raising about £60,000 per year, which makes a real difference to the equipment we are able to provide.

-Please note: If all parents join the scheme, the school will benefit to the tune of approximately $\pounds$ ,100,000 per annum!
+Please note: If all parents join the scheme, the school will benefit to the tune of approximately £100,000 per annum!